JackDunnNZ/aws-runner/README.md

 - The work you want to do can be broken into smaller, parallelizable jobs.
 - An AWS machine will be created for each job, and will carry out the computation for this job independently of all other jobs.
 - Each job will be started by a single command-line string.
-- Each job produces a single CSV file that contains all output relevant to that job.
+- Each job produces one or more output files that describe all the information you require.
-- These CSV files will be aggregated once all jobs are finished and returned to you as a single CSV file containing the results from all of the jobs.

 You need to decide how to break up your computation into jobs, and make sure that each job can be run from a single command-line string.
 Packages like [ArgParse.jl](https://github.com/carlobaldassi/ArgParse.jl) can be helpful in writing a command-line wrapper for your code.